AmanSinghNp/Mini-JavaScript-Projects/WeatherApp/README.md

 ## License

 Open source under the MIT License.
+See the root `LICENSE` file in the repository for full details.

 ## Contributing